BWITS/github2pdf/README.md

-### Docker container to have most software ready to easily convert github repository to pdf file
+Many people start using Github as repository to publish their ebooks with markdown format.

+Create a Docker image to simplify the installation and you can immediately generate pdf file with it

+The Dockerfile have most softwares

 1. install docker (https://docs.docker.com/installation/)
 2. download Dockerfile